sack212/BasicAzureCamp/Presentation/PaaS/Demo.md

 - An active Azure subscription.
 - The firework application (Cache-Redis-Firework-SignalR) has been loaded in Visual Studio.
 Compiled and verified to work locally.
+- Create a CloudService with a Web- and a WorkerRole and deploy it to a new CloudService in Azure.

 Steps:

 1. Open Ibiza portal and click the **NEW** button at the lower-left corner.
 1. Select **Website** and provision a new website.
+1. Click on Browse to show that the Website slot is live and can receive traffic.
+Nothing is deployed yet.
 1. Run the firework application locally.
 Explain this is a regular ASP.Net application (your application code) that you want to deploy to Azure.
 1. In **Solution Explorer**, right-click the web project and select **Publish**.
 1. Follow the publish wizard to publish the application to the website we just provisioned.